Blacksuan19/website/_posts/2021-12-06-creating-datasets.md

 def main() -> None:
     # get all images in all 3 folders
-    # (replace the first * with a folder name to only augument that specific folder)
+    # (replace the first * with a folder name to only augment that specific folder)
     images = glob.glob("*/**/*.png") + glob.glob("*/**/*.jpg")
     for image in images:
         path_list = image.split("/")